 If you know the many benefits of door to door leaflet distribution over other marketing media, deciding to go ahead with a leaflet design campaign can be an easy decision to make.
 Now comes the hard part… what to include in your leaflet and how best to design it to make the biggest impact?

-Research shows that you have just 6-8 seconds to grab someone’s attention with your leaflet.
-People usually scan a leaflet rather than reading the whole thing, so it is vital that the design of your leaflet is not only eye-catching, but also conveys your message clearly.
+Research shows that you have just 6-8 seconds to grab someone’s attention with your leaflet design campaign.
+People usually scan a leaflet rather than reading the whole thing, so it is vital that your leaflet design campaign is not only eye-catching, but also conveys your message clearly.
 You want your potential client or customer to be interested or curious enough to take action or retain your leaflet rather than relegating it to the bin.

 What to include in your leaflet design